wultra/mtoken-sdk-android/README.md

 ## Usage

 To use this library, you need to have a `PowerAuthSDK` object available and initialized with a valid activation.
 Without a valid PowerAuth activation, all endpoints will return an error.
-PowerAuth SDK implements three categories of services:
+PowerAuth SDK implements two categories of services:

 - Operations - Responsible for fetching the operation list (login request, payment, etc.), and for approving or rejecting operations.
 - Push Messages - Responsible for registering the device for the push notifications.